sorinboia/processor-complexity-classifier/README.md

 1.  **Input Processing:** Receives the request object containing the prompt messages.
 2.  **Text Extraction:** Filters out messages with the `SYSTEM` role and concatenates the content of the remaining messages.
+    - **Configurable History Window:** By default, only the last 2 non-system messages are used for classification.
+This can be changed by setting the `COMPLEXITY_HISTORY_LEN` environment variable (see below).
 3.  **Tokenization:** Uses the tokenizer associated with the `nvidia/prompt-task-and-complexity-classifier` model to prepare the text for the model.
 4.  **Model Inference:** Feeds the tokenized input into a custom model (`CustomModel`) which includes:
     *   A `microsoft/DeBERTa-v3-base` backbone.